A Natural Adaptive Process for Collective Decision-Making: The Model

 We are interested in a Markov chain with state space $\Delta^{(N)}$ that can be informally described as follows.
 First, we flip a coin that has probability $1-r$ of landing heads.
 If the coin shows heads, we choose one voter $v\in V$ uniformly at random and ask the voter to draw two balls from the urn.
 Say these two balls are labeled with alternatives 1 and 2.
 If $1 \succ_v 2$, the label of the second ball is changed to 1.
 Likewise, if $2 \succ_v 1$, the first ball is relabeled with label 2.
 If both balls carry the same label, the labels remain unchanged.
 If the coin shows tails, we draw a single ball from the urn, relabel it with an alternative chosen uniformly at random, and put it back into the urn.

-This description of the process assumes that two balls are drawn \emph{without} replacement.
-For the formal description, we will assume that drawing is \emph{with} replacement since it avoids a lot of clumsy notation (that is, the second ball is drawn after returning the first ball to the urn).
-Intuitively, it is plausible that for a large number of balls, there is no significant difference between drawing with and without replacement.
-In the proof, we point out why the same arguments also carry through with minor adaptions for drawing without replacement.
+This description of the process assumes that two alternatives are sampled from the urn distribution \emph{without} replacement.
+For the formal description, we will assume that drawing is \emph{with} replacement.
+This corresponds to sampling one alternative by drawing one ball, putting the ball back into the urn, and sampling a second alternative by again drawing one ball (which may be the same as the first).\footnote{In practice, it would the be infeasible to relabel the first drawn ball since it is ``lost'' in the urn after putting it back.
+However, one could modify the process by relabeling the second ball if the voter prefers the first sampled alternative and change nothing otherwise.
+This eliminates the factor of 2 in the transition probabilities below but does not change the results.} Doing so avoids a lot of clumsy notation.
+If the number of balls in the urn is large, there is no significant difference between drawing with and without replacement.
+In the proof, we point out why the same arguments also carry through with minor adaptations for drawing without replacement.

 We define a transition probability matrix $P^{(N,r)}$ that specifies for every pair of states the probability that the distribution of the urn transitions from the first to the second.
-Denote by $e_i$ the $i$th unit vector in $\mathbb N^d$.
+Denote by $e_i$ the $i$th unit vector in $\mathbb N_0^d$.
 For $p\in \Delta^{(N)}$ and $i,j\in[d]$ with $p' = p + \frac{e_i}N - \frac{e_j}N\in \Delta^{(N)}$, let

 be the probability of transitioning from $p$ to $p'$.
 For the remaining pairs of states $p,p'\in \Delta^{(N)}$, let $P^{(N,r)}(p,p') = 0$.
 Then, $P^{(N,r)}$ has non-negative values and its rows sum to 1 so that it is a valid transition probability matrix.
-For an initial state $p_0\in \Delta^{(N)}$, we consider a Markov chain $\{X^{(N,r)}(n,p_0)\colon n\in\mathbb N\}$ with transition probability matrix $P^{(N,r)}$.
+For an initial state $p_0\in \Delta^{(N)}$, we consider a Markov chain $\{X^{(N,r)}(n,p_0)\colon n\in\mathbb N_0\}$ with transition probability matrix $P^{(N,r)}$.
 The distribution of $X^{(N,r)}(n,p_0)$ over $\Delta^{(N)}$ is given by the row of $\left(P^{(N,r)}\right)^n$ with index $p_0$.
 If $r > 0$, this Markov chain is irreducible and aperiodic (since it remains in the same state with positive probability).
 It corresponds to the urn process described above when the initial state of the urn is $p_0$.